Elliott Bay Connections

 Greenway Trail Construction

-Construction on the greenway trail is expected to begin on February 10, 2025, and to be complete in June 2026.
-Work will be divided into zones and scheduled to limit impacts on residents, businesses and cruise operations.
+Construction on the greenway trail began in February 2025 and is anticipated to be complete in June 2026.
+Work is being divided into zones and scheduled to limit impacts on residents, businesses and cruise operations.

 What to expect during construction